shantheone/dstui/README.md

 - [ ] Adding tasks, right now this is not implemented
 - [ ] Scrollable info window (mostly for the files tab)
 - [ ] Tests!
-- [ ] Hashing the password in the config file
+- [ ] Hashing the password in the config file, so it's not stored in clear-text
 - [ ] Some kind of release?
 Right now you can compile it for yourself, it should work for every OS.
 I tested it on Mac and Linux only
-- [ ] Using the newer DownloadStation2 API, which has no official documentation, so this is a stretch goal for me.
+- [ ] Using the newer DownloadStation2 API, which has no official documentation, so this is a stretch goal for me